Introduction

 Port Stephens is renowned for its beauty, its geography and its history.

-The Newcastle Morning Herald and Miners’ Advocate, 6 February 1954, published an article reflecting all three aspects, from a view from the summit of Mount Tomaree.
+The second article was published by the Newcastle Morning Herald and Miners’ Advocate, 6 February 1954, reflecting on Port Stephens from the summit of Mount Tomaree.

 The writer reflected on: